Photography that comes from the strategy. Not despite it.

 The work I shoot

-Brand storytelling - the lifestyle imagery that expresses what it's like to interact with your brand.
+Brand storytelling - the lifestyle imagery that expresses what it is like to interact with your brand.
 People, places, moments, textures.
-The photography that makes someone feel something before they've read a word.
+The photography that makes someone feel something before they have read a word.

 Product photography - hero shots and in-context imagery built around the brand's visual language.
-Not catalogue photography; marketing photography.
+Marketing photography, not catalogue photography.

-Portrait and team photography - executive portraits, team imagery, the photography that says "these are the real people behind this business."
+Portrait and team photography - executive portraits, team imagery, the photography that says these are the real people behind this business.
 The best portraits look unposed.
-They take direction to get there.
+Getting there takes experience and clear direction.

-Campaign imagery - photography briefed around a specific marketing objective.
-Built to work across the campaign's channels and formats.
+Campaign imagery - photography briefed around a specific marketing objective and designed to work across the campaign's channels and formats from the start.

-Environmental and documentary - photography that captures a place, a process, or a moment in a way that feels real.
+Environmental and documentary - photography that captures a place, a process, or a moment in a way that feels authentic.
 Particularly useful for brands with a genuine story of craft, care, or impact.

 25+ years behind the camera